Projects

 Our approach

-Global Progress Action convenes leaders and experts from different countries to facilitate exchanges of best practices, thereby increasing public knowledge and shaping the international debate.
+Global Progress Action convenes leaders and experts from different countries to facilitate exchanges of best practices in strategy, policy ideation, and public engagement, thereby increasing public knowledge and shaping the international debate.
 We apply creative approaches to develop ideas for policymakers to bring about meaningful change in their home countries and engage with like-minded international institutions and think tanks to tackle climate change, build an economy for all, and restore social trust in democracy.

 By cultivating a new generation of thought leaders and providing a space for vulnerability, empowerment, and growth, Global Progress Action makes a novel contribution to the future of the progressive movement.